|Guide||♦||1 Triplog||Active Topic|

-First : A long-sleeved shirt, long pants, and gloves are recommended.
-Also good map-reading skills and/or a GPS unit is needed as it is not obvious where to leave/get on the Dutchman or the Peralta Trail.
+First: A long-sleeved shirt, long pants, and gloves are recommended.
+Also, good map-reading skills or a GPS unit is needed as it is not obvious where to leave/get on the Dutchman or the Peralta Trail.
 We took the Quarter Circle U Trail from the Dutchman Trail, headed in a southeast direction, and we could not see the Peralta Trail until some hikers above us passed on it.

-Second : Looking at the Green Trails Maps of the Superstition Wilderness (Map #2829S) or reading about it in Carlson and Stewart's Superstition Wilderness Trails West, you might think this would be a short-cut that would save some time and mileage and get you from Dutchman Trail to Peralta Trail.
-While it does take off about 0.4 miles, it probably takes 3 times the amount of time as compared to going around the northern and eastern flanks of Palomino Mountain.
+Second: Looking at the Green Trails Maps of the Superstition Wilderness (Map #2829S) or reading about it in Carlson and Stewart's Superstition Wilderness Trails West, you might think this would be a short-cut that would save time and mileage getting you from Dutchman Trail to Peralta Trail.
+While it does take off about 0.4 miles, it probably takes 3 times the amount of time compared to going around the northern and eastern flanks of Palomino Mountain.

-Headed east on Dutchman Trail go over Parker Pass.
+Head east on Dutchman Trail, go over Parker Pass.
 About 0.3 miles before Black Mesa Trail (#241) comes in from your left (north), go off-trail to your right, headed in a southerly direction.
-You start off on a slightly overgrown trail that is lightly cairned.
-At this point the hiking is pretty easy, but fairly soon the trail vanishes and you have to begin bushwhacking.
+You start on a lightly cairned and slightly overgrown trail.
+At this point, the hiking is pretty easy, but fairly soon, the trail vanishes, and you have to begin bushwhacking.
 Keep aiming for Weavers Needle and consult your map frequently.
 There are numerous side drainages you'll encounter, but stay in the main one and keep Palomino Mountain to your left.
 The goal is to pick the path of least resistance, which may sometimes be in the bottom of the drainage itself.
-We probably crossed the drainage 10 times to avoid vegetation choke-points and/or the loose, steep hillsides.
+We probably crossed the drainage ten times to avoid vegetation choke-points and the loose, steep hillsides.
 We reinforced or built cairns for the first 3/4-mile, but when it became obvious that we wouldn't recommend this trail to anyone, we abandoned our efforts.

-At about 1.2 miles in, leave the drainage and take a hard left (east) and climb up the rocky hillside.
+At about 1.2 miles in, leave the drainage, take a hard left (east) and climb up the rocky hillside.
 You might see a faint horizontal line of grasses that breaks up the hillside above you.
 That would be the Peralta Trail.
 Keep climbing until you reach it.